whiprandolph/bestseller/Part 3 - The Deepest Revolution/14 - The Biggest Secret in Human History.md

 Over time, she became more stressed, and she and her husband began speaking of divorce.
 She had the career and family of her dreams but was unhappy and felt stuck and alone.
 Finally, she decided to take antidepressants, which allowed her to numb the feeling of dissatisfaction without responding to it.
 And she stopped asking such deep questions about her unhealthy culture.

-It can be easy to feel trapped and unable to respond to one's frustrations and fears, and many people cope by numbing their feelings with endless distractions, whether through screen addiction, focusing on superficial things, antidepressants, drug and alcohol abuse, studying religious dogma, overworking, and so on.
+It can be easy to feel trapped and unable to respond to one's frustrations and fears, and many people cope by numbing their feelings with endless distractions, such as screen addiction, focusing on superficial things, antidepressants, drug and alcohol abuse, studying religious dogma, or overworking.
 These are simply ways people learn to "hold back" or "shut down" parts of themselves to avoid feeling their own dissatisfaction when they don't see a way to meaningfully respond.

 This showed me how easy it can be to forget, to stop asking deep questions and stop believing deep change is possible.
 It also taught me the path to continually remembering and keeping a vision alive: _share your vision with other people_.

 So find people that you trust to speak your heart to, and whom you likewise listen to.
 When you can speak clearly with thoughtful, caring people in private, they will help you remember that you are sane, and it's your unhealthy culture that is crazy!

-<div class="rev-act"><div class="rev-act-header">Revolutionary Activity #17<br/>Find people with whom you can speak your heart**</div>
+<div class="rev-act"><div class="rev-act-header">Revolutionary Activity #19<br/>Find people with whom you can speak your heart**</div>
 <div class="rev-act-body">Even if you don't know how to respond to your feelings, it can be extremely helpful to have thoughtful, trustworthy people to speak your heart to.
 If you don't know anybody you trust this much, look for new friends.
 Your future friends are out there, and they'll be glad to meet you.
 If you already have friends you trust, invite them to conversations so you can share whatever is in your heart, and likewise listen to them.</div></div>

 ### References